ralucaportase/flot-cursors-plugin/README.md

 **showValuesRelativeToSeries** if present and is numeric the coordinate of cursor (relative to the specified series of data) will be displayed next to the cursor manipulator.

 **snapToPlot** specifies a plot to which the cursor will snap.
 If not specified (or undefined) the cursor will be free.
+If set to -1 then the cursor will snap to any plot.

 **symbol** a shape ('cross', 'triangle' ...).
 The cursor manipulator will have this shape.
 Set to 'none' to draw no symbol.